Bavarian S 2/6: Operating history

 After testing was complete, No. 3201 was assigned to the Munich No.1 locomotive shed.
 It did not distinguish itself in service, largely because its unique specification did not suit it to the duties of any other locomotive.
 However, it proved more efficient than the larger Bavarian S 3/6 4-6-2 "Pacifics", although obviously with a lesser hauling ability.
 Its riding and tracking qualities came in for some criticism; this may have been because the leading and trailing trucks were not equalised with the driving wheels.

 In 1910, the locomotive was transferred to the Rhineland-Palatinate region, assigned to the Ludwigshafen locomotive depot.
 The locomotive found greater appreciation there, and was affectionately nicknamed the "Zeppelin".
 It was assigned the same duties as the Bavarian S 2/5 (4-4-2 "Atlantics") and the Palatine P 4, locomotives more its equal in hauling capacity and its lessers in terms of performance.

 The locomotive returned to Bavaria in 1922, initially assigned to the Munich depot and, from 1923, to Augsburg.

 Retirement

 The Deutsche Reichsbahn-Gesellschaft assigned the locomotive the classification of BR 15 in their 1925 renumbering and classification scheme.
 It did not bear this long; No. 3201 was removed from service later that year and returned to Maffei for restoration, during which it was restored to its original livery.
 Following this, it was exhibited at the Munich Transport Exhibition, following which it was placed in the Nuremberg Transport Museum, where it remains to this day.
-It is now displayed next to 05 001.
+It is now displayed next to the Baden IX (IIa old) class locomotive Phoenix, while 05 001 has been relocated to the museum’s external shed across the street.